Mini indoor greenhouses are a pleasure for the eyes and the environment.

 In most cases, you will plant the seeds at a depth twice the seed’s width.

 If you’re using flat trays, plant the seeds about 1 inch apart.

 For trays with individual cells or seed starters, plant 2 seeds per cell.

-Once your seeds are sewn, use a mister bottle to moisten the surface if the top of the soil feels a bit dry.
+Once your seeds are sown, use a mister bottle to moisten the surface if the top of the soil feels dry.

 Make sure you put the mini greenhouse in a place that receives plenty of bright but indirect sunlight.

-You will want to monitor the temperature to ensure it stays between 65 and 75 degrees Fahrenheit in the greenhouse.
+Also, you will want to monitor the temperature to ensure it stays between 65 and 75 degrees Fahrenheit within the greenhouse walls.

 Whenever the surface of the soil dries out, add water to the drip tray to allow the water to soak up through the bottom of the soil.

 Watering this way also prevents fungus from growing on the small leaves which can happen if the seedlings are too damp.

 Do not be eager to begin fertilizing your plants too soon.